denten-books/plain-text/20-metaphor.md

 A) Early computers were programmed by physically manipulating a complex arrangement of wires and relays.
 With time, that configuration could be abstracted into symbolic states, signified by visible marks on paper and later invisible electromagnetic marks on tape.

-In the next stage of development, the physical arrangement of gates and relays was further codified into an artificial language.
-The programmer operated with a constrained vocabulary, receiving messages in response, in a dialog resembling human communication.
+B) In the next stage of development, physical arrangements of gates and relays were further codified into an artificial language.
+Programmers operated with a constrained vocabulary, sending and receiving messages to the machine, in a dialog---dubbed "conversational programming"---that resembled human communication [@cameron_dialog:_1967; @orr_conversational_1968;
+@gaines_technology_1981].

-B) As the use of computers spread, the paradigm of so called "direct interaction" shifted emphasis from verbal cues to visual and from symbol to icon.
+C) As computer use spread, the paradigm of so called "direct interaction" or "direct manipulation" shifted emphasis from verbal cues to visual and from symbol to icon.
 The communication was and continues to be direct in the sense of felt immediacy and immersion.
-By comparison to the verbal symbol, an icon appears to have a relationship to the remote materialities of computational media less arbitrary than the symbol.
+By comparison to the verbal symbol, an icon appears to have a relationship to the remote materialities of computational media less arbitrary than the symbol [@beatty_interactive_1979;
+@coltheart_iconic_1980; @hutchins_direct_1986; @gaines_timesharing_1986].

-C) Finally, one imagines an indexical connection between human and machine, by which brain states and machine states could correspond through a physical rather than merely visual linkage.
-The so called direct neural interfaces bypass inscription---word and picture---altogether, making use of neuroprosthetics---implants and surface electrodes---to connect human and machine.
+D) Finally, one imagines an indexical connection between human and machine, by which brain states and machine states could correspond through a physical rather than merely visual linkage.
+The so called "direct brain" interfaces bypass inscription---word and picture---altogether, making use of neuroprosthetics---implants and surface electrodes---to connect human and machine [@levine_sp_direct_2000; @wolpaw_brain-computer_2000;
+@leuthardt_braincomputer_2004; @hotson_individual_2016].

-It would be wrong however to accept "direct manipulation" at face value.
-In the transition between brain states and machine configurations, a morphological grammar always intercedes.
-It sets the rules of engagement, which underscores the political importance of holding the mechanisms of mediation in critical view.
+It would be a mistake however to conflate claims to "directness," at any stage of interface development, with the absence of mediation.
+A morphological grammar always intercedes.
+Disparate media, brains and machines, require a grammar of transformation.
+The grammar sets the terms of engagement.

 Before the 1980s, the dominant paradigm of interacting with machines was the dialog [@shaw_joss:_1964; @cameron_dialog:_1967; @gaines_timesharing_1986;